 The week between residence hall move-in and the first day of class is dedicated to welcoming students back to campus.
-As a freshman, Welcome Week was a great time to hang out with my roommate and suite mates and get to know other freshmen on campus.
-This is a great time to reconnect with friends that you haven’t seen all summer.
+As a freshman, Welcome Week was a great time to hang out with my roommate and suitemates and get to know other freshmen on campus.
+It is also a great time to reconnect with friends that you haven’t seen all summer.
 If you’re a new student, it’s a great time to start getting used to campus before classes start.
 Even though I’m going to be a senior this year, I’ll still be checking out these events and enjoying the free food!

 First football game

 Ask pretty much any student at South Carolina why fall semester is so great, and the answer is easy: football.
 Being back in Willy B for the first home game of the season never disappoints (even if we lose).
 Although I’m admittedly not an avid football fan, I still love going to the games.
 Being in Williams-Brice Stadium surrounded by thousands of other loyal Gamecocks is incredible.
 The anticipation leading up to the first game is no joke – I’ve already started planning my outfit!

 Family Weekend is great for students whose parents don’t live close enough to come to Columbia whenever they want.
 A month into the semester is probably that point where the excitement of being back at school (or just starting college) starts to wear off and you start missing your family.
 UofSC hosts plenty of events for families to get to know the campus, and they even reserve football game tickets for family members to purchase.
 My parents and younger brother came to family weekend my freshman year, and it was so fun to show them around my new home.
 They haven’t made it back down to Columbia since then, so it will be cool for them to come again this year now that I’m a senior.